 BA, Rice University - Linguistics and Asian Studies

-MA, University of Pennsylvania - Sociology
+AM, University of Pennsylvania - Sociology

 Conflict Escalation and De-Escalation; Social Movements; South Asia; Theory; Face-to-Face Interaction; Internal Conversation and Self-Formation